louwrentius/fio-plot/README.md

 ## Line chart based on FIO log data

 Fio records a 'performance trace' of various metrics, such as IOPs and latency over time in plain-text .log files.
-If you use the benchmark tool included with fio-plot, this data is logged every 0.5 seconds.
+If you use the benchmark tool included with fio-plot, this data is logged every 1 second.

 This data can be parsed and graphed over time.
 In this example, we plot the data for four different solid state drives in one chart.